 Environmental studies majors at Ursinus learn and apply critical thinking skills in many contexts, including in the classroom, laboratory, field study, internships, and professional partnerships built around real world projects concerning major environmental issues of the day.

-As an ENV major or minor, you will learn about the social and scientific complexity of environmental problems through rigorous natural science, social science, humanities, and interdisciplinary courses.
+As an ENV major or minor, you will learn about the social and scientific complexity of environmental problems through rigorous natural science, social science, humanities, and interdisciplinary courses (see departmental learning goals).
 Our courses are first and foremost designed to help our students develop critical thinking skills, and do so by engaging many topics, including:

 - animal rights and environmental justice,